mouseless/baked/docs/features/coding-style.md

 ## Locatable Extension

 Allows classes to extend locatables via composition.
-This marks a transient class as an locatable extension when it implements implicit casting to a locatable.
+This marks a transient class as a locatable extension when it implements implicit casting to a locatable.
 Methods of these extension classes are rendered under locatable group.